DeriZSY/FinalProj-GE106-SUSTech/sudocodes/SudoCodes.md

 #### Variable
 * ArrayList flightIDs
 	>An arraylist that contains all the flight IDs, use item.add()  to add item to the arraylist.

+* ArrayList depatureCities
+* ArrayList arrivalCities
+    >Create ArrayList, which can be used to do the superQuery Work